 The following items should also be a part of your equipment list.
 They will help you to shape or place your jewelry.
 You want each piece to sit or be suspended in an attractive manner that shows off all its beautiful details.

-Equipment for placing jewelry
+Equipment for placing jewelry for jewelry photography

 - Purchase a small bright white tile or piece of Plexiglas.
 This will serve as a base for your jewelry and the shiny surface will create a nice reflection.